davidecoluzzi/Shape-and-action-unit-extraction-of-3D-human-face-meshes-by-multilinear-dimensionality-reduction/README.md

 Outputs will be saved in a file called Face1.csv that can be viewed in Matlab by following the same instructions given in the previous section.

-### Graphic interface
+### Graphical user interface
-Graphic interface files are located in the folder Python\.idea.
+Graphical user interface files are located in the folder Python\.idea.
 Run file **HosvdGUI.py** to open the interface that allows changing the shape and action units parameters independently.